PX4/PX4-user_guide/en/dev_airframes/adding_a_new_frame.md

 param set-default VT_TYPE 2
 ```

-Last of all, the file defines the control allocation parameters for the geometry and the parameters that set which outputs map to different motors and acutators.
+Last of all, the file defines the control allocation parameters for the geometry and the parameters that set which outputs map to different motors and servos.

 ```bash
 param set-default CA_AIRFRAME 2